-On Wednesday, 3rd of February 2021, Justice Action facilitated a meeting between East Timor Consul-General Luciano Valentim Da Conceicao and the President of the Community Justice Coalition and International Commission of Jurists, The Hon John Dowd AO QC.
+On Wednesday, 3rd of February 2021, Justice Action facilitated a meeting between Timor-Leste Consul-General Luciano Valentim Da Conceicao and the President of the Community Justice Coalition and International Commission of Jurists, The Hon John Dowd AO QC.

-In the meeting, there were several points that importantly highlighted the agreement to collaborate and support the creation of an NGO focused on prisoners in East Timor.
+In the meeting, there were several points that importantly highlighted the agreement to collaborate and support the creation of an NGO focused on prisoners in Timor-Leste.

 - To work together to establish an NGO in Timor-Leste dedicated to prisoners’ rights.
 This will involve collaboration between lawyers and human rights organisations in both Australia and Timor-Leste as well as prisoners themselves.
 Justice Action can provide guidance in representing the voice of detainees and engaging prisoners in future projects.